Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Introduction

 \subsection{Contributions of This Work}

 In this paper, we investigate the problem of uplink joint multi-user channel estimation for near-field ELAA mmWave/THz OFDM systems.
 To accommodate a large number of users that can be supported by ELAA systems, we consider non-orthogonal uplink transmission scenarios where the length of pilot sequence is less than the number of served users.
-We model the received signal as a third-order tensor.
+We model the received signal as a third-order low-rank tensor.
 Based on this model, we develop a tensor decomposition-based framework for channel parameter estimation.
 For the line-of-sight (LoS)-dominated scenario, the received signal is formulated as a third-order tensor that has a canonical polyadic decomposition (CPD) model, which is solved via an alternating least squares (ALS) algorithm.
 For the non-line-of-sight (NLoS) scenario, the formulated tensor follows a block term decomposition (BTD) model and the decomposition can be performed using a nonlinear least squares (NLS) algorithm.
 The channel parameters and user association are then extracted from the resulting factor matrices using the correlation-based methods.
-In addition, we provide uniqueness analysis for both LoS and NLoS cases, showing that the multi-user channel parameters can be jointly and uniquely recovered as long as the pilot length satisfies $T\geq2$.
-By exploiting the intrinsic geometry of the LoS paths, user locations can be precisely estimated.
+In addition, we provide uniqueness analysis for both LoS and NLoS cases, showing that the multi-user channel parameters can be jointly and uniquely recovered under the proposed tensor model {when the required k-rank conditions are satisfied.
+In particular, this condition may be met with a pilot length as small as $T\geq2$.} By exploiting the intrinsic geometry of the LoS paths, user locations can be precisely estimated.
 Simulations demonstrate that the proposed method significantly outperforms the CS-based baselines in channel estimation accuracy and achieves a high user localization precision.

 \emph{Notations}: $\boldsymbol{a}$, $\boldsymbol{A}$ and $\mathcal{A}$ denote a vector, a matrix and a tensor, respectively; $(\cdot)^T$, $(\cdot)^H$, $(\cdot)^{-1}$ and $(\cdot)^{\dagger}$ denote the transpose, conjugate transpose, inverse and pseudo-inverse, respectively; $\boldsymbol{A}(:,m)$ and $\boldsymbol{A}(:,m:n)$ denote the $m$-th column of $\boldsymbol{A}$ and the submatrix of $\boldsymbol{A}$ from the $m$-th to the $n$-th columns, respectively; $\|\cdot\|_2$ and $\|\cdot\|_F$ denote the 2-norm and Frobenius norm, respectively; $\otimes$, $\odot$ and $\circ$ denote the Kronecker, Khatri-Rao and outer products, respectively; $\boldsymbol{I}_n$, $\boldsymbol{1}_{m}$, $\boldsymbol{0}_m$ and $\boldsymbol{0}_{m\times n}$ denote an $n\times n$ identity matrix, a $m \times 1$ all-ones vector, a $m \times 1$ all-zeros vector and a $m \times n$ all-zeros matrix, respectively; $\text{diag}(a_1,\cdots,a_M)$ and $\text{blkdiag} (\boldsymbol{A}_1,\cdots,\boldsymbol{A}_M)$ denote a $M \times M$ diagonal matrix with $a_1,\cdots,a_M$ placed along its diagonal and a block-diagonal matrix with matrices $\boldsymbol{A}_1,\cdots,\boldsymbol{A}_M$ placed along its main diagonal, respectively; $\mathcal{U}(a,b)$ and $\mathcal{CN}(\mu,\sigma^2)$ denote a uniform distribution within range $(a,b)$ and a complex Gaussian distribution with mean $\mu$ and variance $\sigma^2$, respectively.